Green Party Leaders Don't Want Windows In Munich

 Thank you for posting.
 The first question about something like this should be "what problem are they trying to solve?" and your post gives some idea of the answer to that.

 Having looked at this list, it doesn't seem like the problems they're experiencing are caused by using Linux.
 If their computers take 20 minutes to boot, there must be something wrong with their computers.
-If the complaint is that some people are using OpenOffice and some are using LibreOffice, that has nothing to do with the OS whatso
+If the complaint is that some people are using OpenOffice and some are using LibreOffice, that has nothing to do with the OS whatsoever.
+Either way, it's pretty easy to fix both of those at once: Buy new computers, and install the same office suite on all of them.

+If the problem is that they have web applications that only work in a specific version of a specific web browser, that's not really a problem with their OS.
+If it only works on IE 6, then you might need to stick with an old version of Windows in order to use it, but migrating to Windows 10 isn't going to help.
+The real solution is to develop a new, modern web application (or at least overhaul the old one's front end) so that it's more browser-agnostic.

+If the problem is that your IT people are all Android developers, then once again, I don't know how switching to Windows helps.
+Maybe the best solution would be to wait for Google to come out with their Android/ChromeOS hybrid and switch to that instead of one of the current Linux desktop distros.

 Re: (Score:2)